Skein & Garment Competition

 - Entries will be accepted in the Main Exhibition Annex at the Fairgrounds according to the following schedule:

-- Receive entries where the entry form was completed online ONLY.
+- Entries will ONLY be accepted if the entry form was completed online.
 NO paper entry forms accepted.

 - Late submissions will not be accepted.
-If you cannot meet the above deadlines, you should mail your entries.
+If you cannot meet the above deadline, you should mail your entries.

-- Mailed entries should be sent to Maryland Skein & Garment Competition, 1001 Frederick Road, Number 9432, Catonsville, MD 21228.
-Mailed entries must be received no later than Tuesday, May 2, 2023.
-Inquiries can be made to .
-Mailed entries must be received with the required card (see 4, above) attached securely to each entry.
+- Mailed entries must be received no later than Tuesday, April 28, 2026.
+Mail entries to: Angela Collison, 11916 Raven Rock Terrace, Gaithersburg, MD 20878.
+Any questions should be sent to gro.loowdnapeehs@tnemragdnanieks.
+Mailed entries must be received with the required 3×5 card (see 5, above) attached securely to each entry.
 Entries that do not have the required card attached may be excluded from judging at the Skein & Garment Committee’s discretion.
 The Skein & Garment Committee assumes no responsibility for cards that become detached or lost during mailing.

-- Judging will take place Friday, May 5th.
-The judges have the right to shift entries to more appropriate classes.
+- Judging will take place Friday, May 1.
+The Judges have the right to shift entries to more appropriate classes.
 Judges’ decisions are final.
 All entries will be displayed uncovered but supervised during Festival hours.
 The Festival will make every effort to display and care for the entered pieces, but assumes no responsibility for damage or loss.

-- The show will close at 3:30 p.m. on Sunday, May 7th.
+- The show will close at 3:30 p.m. on Sunday, May 3.
 Entries will not be released under any circumstances before 4:30 p.m., and must be claimed by 5:30 p.m. that evening.
+Entries will not be returned by mail.
+Entries must be picked up by the entrant or their designee as previously provided on their Entry Form.
 Entries will not be returned by mail.
 Entries not picked up will become the property of the Maryland Sheep Breeders Association, Inc.

-- Submission of an entry constitutes permission that the entry may be shown and/or described by the Festival or sponsors on webpages and/or social media.
+- Submission of an entry constitutes permission that the entry may be shown and/or described by the Festival or sponsors on webpages, catalogs, and/or social media.

 General Instructions for Handspun Skeins